darleg/CodeForMathimatics/Basic Mathematical Concepts/README.md

 -  Distributions: Descriptions of the probabilities of different outcomes (e.g., normal distribution).

 These concepts form the foundation of mathematics and are crucial for understanding more complex topics.
-If you have a specific area you'd like to delve deeper into, let me know!